-Older locomotives are slowly disappearing from the UK railway scene, and the 30 Class 67s are the only 'modern' diesels with the necessary electrical train supply equipment to work passenger trains.
+The 30 Class 67s were, before the arrival of the Class 68, the only 'modern' diesels with the necessary electrical train supply equipment to work passenger trains.

 Class 67 is a Bo-Bo diesel-electric locomotive with a General Motors / Electro Motive Diesel 12N-710G3B-EC twelve-cylinder (V12) turbocharged 2-stroke engine with a rated power of 3200 HP (nominally 2.5 MW) at 900 rpm driving a GM alternator which powers four GM traction motors, one per axle, and also supplied up to 300 hp for train heating and air-conditioning as required.

 As delivered, their maximum speed is 125 mph (200 km/h), although they seldom, if ever, run at this speed.
-Owned by Angel Trains, all 30 are leased to DB Schenker (formerly English, Welsh and Scottish Railway) The diesel engine is the same as that of the 250 Class 66 freight locomotives in the EWS fleet.
+Owned by Angel Trains, all 30 were initally leased to DB Cargo (formerly English, Welsh and Scottish Railway), but now they are owned.
+The diesel engine is the same as that of the Class 66 freight locomotives in the DB fleet.

 Some other data: Length 19.71 m,Width 2.71 m; Height 3.93 m Weight 90 tonnes; Route Availability 8.